The most discriminable quantum states in the multicopy regime: Discussions

-Despite the results obtained in this work, we can still enumerate several open questions. \begin{enumerate} \item For pure quantum states, we proved that the set of states is the most discriminable when the set is large enough to contain a state $k$-design, while for real quantum states, we do not have an analogous proof.
-We expect that there exists a more general design-based argument of this fact for any $d$ and $k$, but we have not been able to find it yet. \item What is the asymptotic behaviour of the function $\Omega_\textup{pure}^{\textup{real}}(d,N,k)$ for $d>2$?
-We have shown that, for $d=2$, it seems that real qubits offer only a constant advantage over classical bits (contrary to complex qubits, where this advantage is quadratic).
+\begin{enumerate} \item What is the asymptotic behaviour of the function $\Omega_\textup{pure}^{\textup{real}}(d,N,k)$ for $d>2$?
+We have shown that, for $d=2$, real qubits offer only a constant advantage over classical bits (contrary to complex qubits, where this advantage is quadratic).
 Do real qudits offer only a constant advantage over classical bits for any dimension $d$? \item Is the regular $N$-gon set of rebits always the most discriminable set of pure rebits for any number of copies $k$?
 Apart from the numerical evidence, we do not have proof of this fact. \item For $d=2$ and $N=3$, is the regular triangle the most discriminable set of qubits for any number of copies $k$?
-We could prove it for $k=2$ under the assumption of pure real qubits, but it is not clear to us how to extend this proof for any number of copies $k$, or even for complex pure qubits. \item For mixed states and $N$ large enough to contain a state $k$-design and one more state, is the construction of the most discriminable $k$-copy states from a state $k$-design combined with the maximally mixed state optimal for any dimension?
+We could prove it for $k=2$, but it is not clear to us how to extend this proof for any number of copies $k$. \item For mixed states and $N$ large enough to contain a state $k$-design and one more state, is the construction of the most discriminable $k$-copy states from a state $k$-design combined with the maximally mixed state optimal for any dimension?
 We have numerical evidence that it is true for qubits, but we do not have a proof of this fact.
 Also, this construction seems to be useful even when a design does not exist (see e.g., \cref{subsection:mixed_examples} that addresses the scenario where $d=2$, $N=4$, and $k=2$.) \item The numerical upper bound method presented in this work is not known to converge for every scenario, but, we can verify that it does converge in some cases.
-We leave for future work the analysis of the convergence of this method, and to understand in which scenarios it converges and in which it does not, and why we have this phenomenon. \item Does the quantity $\Omega^q(d, N, k)$ play a role relevant in the analysis of the information leakage, or any quantum cryptographic protocol?
+We leave for future work the analysis of the convergence of this method, and to understand in which scenarios it converges and in which it does not, and why we have this phenomenon. \item Does the quantity $\Omega^{\textup{q}}(d, N, k)$ play a role relevant in the analysis of the information leakage, or any quantum cryptographic protocol?
 Since its classical analogue is a relevant and well-studied quantity for the analysis of the information leakage in classical cryptographic protocols, we expect that its quantum analogue may also have analogous interpretations and applications. \end{enumerate}